-Supporting over 1.1 million jobs and adding £48.9bn to our economy, maritime is responsible for facilitating 95% of UK global trade, worth over £500bn per year.
-The UK maritime workforce is 45% more productive than the average UK worker.
+Supporting over 1.1 million jobs and contributing £116 billion to the UK economy every year, maritime is responsible for facilitating 95% of UK global trade, worth over £500bn per year.
+The UK maritime workforce is 45% more productive than the average UK worker, and maritime careers pay on average 30% more than the UK benchmark.